garde-group/ML-Waterbox/README.md

 # ML-Waterbox
-Code for Deep Learning applications to simple waterbox simulations
+Various Code's for the application of Deep Learning to Molecular Simulations